aeog2024/iiag/content/_index.md

       items:
         - name: media coverage
           icon: tv
           description: Media coverage of the on-going genocide in Gaza.
-[Read more here](../iiag/individualforjustice/)
         - name: individuals for justice
           icon: academic-cap
-          description: Authors and activists against the israeli occupation of Palestine.
+          description: Authors and activists against the israeli occupation of Palestine. [*Read more here*](../iiag/individualforjustice/)
         - name: NGOs
           icon: lifebuoy
           description: NGOs that have been active.